apache/apisix/doc/plugins/batch-requests.md

 ## How To Configure

-By default, the maximun body size sent to the `/apisix/batch-requests` can't be larger than 1 MiB.
+By default, the maximum body size sent to the `/apisix/batch-requests` can't be larger than 1 MiB.
 You can configure it via `apisix/admin/plugin_metadata/batch-requests`:

 ```shell